DenchiSoft/VTubeStudio/README.md

 ### When is an effect considered "active"?

-Each effect has at least one float config (but can have multiple) with `effectIsActive` set to `true`.
+Each effect has at least one float config (but can have multiple) with `activationConfig` set to `true`.
 If one of those configs for one effect has a value greater than 0, that effect is considered `active`.

 For the `ColorGrading` effect for example, that would be the config `ColorGrading_Strength`.